liatrio/autogov-workflows/README.md

 ```

 3. **Create Your Caller Workflows / Configure Inputs**:
-   For example create `.github/workflows/cw-build-image.yaml` for images or `.github/workflows/cw-build-blob.yaml` for blobs:

 Pick one of the following four jobs (e.g. job definitions) depending on desired build type and permissions: